nadethoughts/Aetheria/Campaigns/Nimble/PCs/Whisper (Jason).md

 His greatest regret is running away from home after stealing something tied to family.
 The transcript leaves the exact object and target unclear, but the fallout is clear: leaving home pushed him into rough places, loneliness, and despair.
 It also taught him how to survive by being sneaky, bending rules, and turning bad odds in his favor.

 Whisper enjoys what he does.
 He is good at it.
 But he misses home, and he is not sure whether he can go back.

+His time surviving by deception has made him a former con artist.
+He can forge most documents or mimic voices flawlessly and has criminal contacts in most major cities, though his reputation can precede him until he proves himself trustworthy.

 ## Personality
 Whisper is quiet, curious, and danger-prone in the specific way of someone who claims boredom while walking into a kobold warren.